 The customer journey is no longer a linear one.
 With diversified product offerings and more upsell or cross-selling opportunities, consumers are being constantly bounced between sales, marketing, and customer service.
 Instead of being distinct, standalone functions, they are more and more becoming intertwined.

 Another common theme throughout the conference was prioritizing cross-channel campaigns.
 It’s rare that companies plan social media ad campaigns in conjunction with email campaigns, but Salesforce’s research indicates that the coordination of the two increases email conversion by 22%.
 Top performing marketing teams are also 1.7x more likely to align their social media strategies with other activities, providing a more seamless customer experience.

 People have been stressing the importance of mobile for years, but there still hasn’t been a paradigm shift in the way people do business.
-People use their mobile devices for email and to monitor updates, but the vast majority of business activities are still conducted from their computer.
+People use their mobile devices for email, but they conduct the vast majority of business activities from computers.

-Salesforce is changing that.
-By allowing users to create custom mobile apps without writing any code, professionals can build their own tools to conduct business anywhere from their smart phone, from logging sales activities, creating proposals and cross team collaboration.
+Salesforce is changing that by allowing users to create custom mobile apps without writing any code.
+Professionals can now build their own tools to conduct business anywhere.
+Using smartphones, things like logging sales activities, creating proposals, and cross-team collaboration have suddenly become easier.
 They predict the landscape will shift from mobile optional to mobile only.

 Salesforce Director of Product Marketing Blake Miller also remarked on marketers’ propensity for doing the bare-minimum of mobile optimization.
 He emphasized that simply have responsive emails isn’t enough.
 If your landing pages aren’t responsive as well, you’re going to lose your readers.
-Even if you have an amazing email, if readers can’t navigate the website from their phones or tablets, they’re gone.
+Think about it, if readers can’t navigate the website from a mobile device, they will likely bounce from your page.

-Grow your business with the B2B contact data from ZoomInfo’s Growth Acceleration Platform.
+Grow your business with the leading people information database— ZoomInfo’s Growth Acceleration Platform.
 Contact us today to learn how.